Admissions Office

 Students who are denied admission have two options:

-1. Petition the Director of Admissions.
-The petition must be submitted by letter or email and explain any unusual or extraordinary circumstances that prevented the student from meeting LC State's admission standards.
+1. Petition the Admissions Committee.
+The personal statement must be submitted by letter or email and explain any unusual or extenuating circumstances that prevented the student from meeting LC State’s admission standards.
 Supporting documentation may be required.

 2. Apply as a non-degree seeking student, take up to 11 credits each term for a maximum of 30 credits.
-After six college-level credits have been completed with a 2.0 cumulative GPA, the student may petition to the Director of Admissions to be considered as a degree-seeking student.
+After six college-level credits have been completed with a 2.0 cumulative GPA, students may petition to the Assistant Dean of Enrollment Services to be considered as a degree-seeking student.

 Retention of Admission Records